Skip to content

 Automatic: Skills activate based on prompt keywords:

-"Create an architecture diagram" → azure-diagrams skill
+"Create an architecture diagram" → drawio skill

 "Document the decision to use AKS" → azure-adr skill